Medical Repatriation Means Returning Home for Proper Care

 4. How do you ensure a patient is stable enough for air travel?

 Before every flight we perform a pre-flight medical evaluation of patient records and consult a physician or nurse from the sending facility.
-Our air ambulance medical crew also performs an onsite bedside evaluation on each patient ahead of the flight to ensure they are able to fly.
+Our air ambulance med flight crew also performs an onsite bedside evaluation on each patient ahead of the flight to ensure they are able to fly.

-5. Does insurance cover repatriation flights back to the patient’s home country?
+5. Does insurance cover medical repatriation flights back to the patient’s home country?

 That depends on your plan, everyone’s insurance plan is different.
 Coverage for overseas air medical evacuation is usually available from commercial insurance, Medicare Advantage and Medicare Supplement plans.
 It’s a good idea to research your own plan before traveling outside of the country so you’re already informed in the event of an emergency.